Time delay estimation of traffic congestion propagation due to accidents based on statistical causality: Simulation Studies

-We decomposed the normalized time series using Eq.\eqref{trend} with $m=2$.
-Then, the Markov bootstrap was used to generate bootstrap samples, as explained in Section \ref{boot}.
-Figure \ref{fig:norm_p}(b) shows the results of nonlinear normalization with a sliding window ($w=20$).
-Figure \ref{fig:norm_p}(c) compares the distributions of bootstrap samples obtained based on two time series without normalization in Figure \ref{fig:norm_p}(a) and two time series with normalization in Figure \ref{fig:norm_p}(b).
-Based on bootstrap samples, we obtained two statistical functionals $\left(\hat{\mu}_B,\hat{\sigma}_B^2\right)$ for both cases.
-The red and blue lines in Figure \ref{fig:norm_p}(c) depict $\mathcal{N}\left(8.94, 3.04^2\right)$ and $\mathcal{N}\left(10.26, 1.26^2\right)$, respectively.
-As a result, we confirmed that normalization with a sliding window improved the accuracy of the time delay estimation.
+The proposed method was applied to simulated data with $m=2$ and $w=20$, as described in Section \ref{s4}.
+Figure \ref{fig:norm_p}(b) compares the distributions of bootstrap observations obtained from two-time series without normalization, to those obtained from two time series with nonlinear normalization.
+The red and blue lines in the figure denote the values of $\left(\hat{\mu}_B,\hat{\sigma}_B^2\right)$ in a distribution form, that is, $\left(9.54, 3.94^2\right)$ and $\left(10.30, 1.35^2\right)$, respectively.
+Here, a normal distribution is used for visualization purposes.
+We confirmed that nonlinear normalization with a sliding window improved the accuracy of time delay estimation, as $1.35^2<3.94^2$.